Cinema Studies (2022 - 2024)

 CINE-UT 21 Fourth semester of study.
+Offered every spring.
 4 points.

 Examines the background, context, and history of radio, television, video, and sound.
 Topics include politics and economics of media institutions, audiences and reception, cultural and broadcast policy, and aesthetic modes and movements.

 CINE-UT 7XX Prerequisite: Film Theory (CINE-UT 16).
 Offered both fall/spring.
 4 points.

 Small enrollments allow for in-depth study of a specific topic (varies by semester) and encourage students to produce original research.

 See the Department of Cinema Studies website or department for a current list and descriptions of Tier II courses.
 Topics change each semester.

-Tier III classes consist two-semester sequences in two vital areas of historical film scholarship: American cinema and international cinema.
+Tier III classes are two-semester sequences in two vital areas of historical film scholarship: American cinema and international cinema.
 The fall semester covers the origins of both areas to 1960; the spring semester will evaluate the last 50 years in both areas.
 These classes are open to all students in cinema studies majors and minors, as well as to all students across the University.
 Tier III classes are intended to give all students a well-rounded education in the history of world cinema.